eficode-academy/gradle-katas/configuring-properties/README.md

 Set the `recipient` property to a new value in `build.gradle`.

 - Run `./gradlew hello`
-- Assert the task now greets your configured property
+- Assert the task greets your property defined in build.gradle